Magro28/javaRayTracer/README.md

  ![Metal Material!](docs/metalmat.png)

 ### Dielectric materials
 Dielectric materials represent things like glass, water or diamonds.
 When they are hit by light, the ray is randomly splitted into a reflected or a refracted ray.
-The refraction is implemented in a method which describes Snell's Law..\
+The refraction is implemented in a method which describes Snell's Law.
+Reflectance is calculated by Schlicks approaximation.\
 ![Dielectric Material!](docs/glassmat.png)

 ## Reference